-Placement results: Once auditions are completed, all placements are sent out via email to students, students' families, and their teachers in early June.
+Placement results: Once auditions are completed, all placements are sent out via email to students and students' families in early June.
 Waitlisted students are notified of their final status by the end of June.

 Eligibility: Auditions are open to instrumentalists currently in grades 3-11.
 Instrumentalists should have at least one year of experience on an orchestral instrument.
 Woodwind and brass players younger than 6th grade should have at least 2 years of experience on their instrument.
 Younger students may be permitted to audition if given a recommendation by their private instructor.